Introduction

 Usage

-To include the Bioschemas markup in your Sphinx documentation, add the following directive to your reStructuredText file:
+To include the Bioschemas markup in a specific page, add the bioschemas directive to your reStructuredText file:

 .. bioschemas::